 One block from the Hudson River, our environmental education campus — including Collard City Growers (garden, L-Lot and Food Cycle), the NATURE Lab Residency Space and Freedom Square — offers programming including community workshops, public art installations, artist residencies, research activities, and after school activities.

-Health Autonomy Clinic‘s goal is to establish a central space to share health skills, provide basic integrative care and explore ways to build networks of community health.
+The Health Autonomy Clinic‘s goal is to establish a central space to share health skills, provide basic integrative care and explore ways to build networks of community health.
 HAC embraces model of open sharing of health knowledge, and empower all community members to seek their independent health goals, as opposed to the traditional, hierarchical top-down approach of clinical medical practice.
 Though caring for our elders, our children, or cooking soul-nourishing food for family or friends may not be deemed ‘real’ healthcare, they know that in fact, it’s what holds us together and keeps us sane.
-Led by JJ Luceno and Dr. Frank Coughlin, out growing network sharing skills to build a space where creative, joyful health is possible and accessible.
+Our growing network sharing skills to build a space where creative, joyful health is possible and accessible.

 In this current crisis, we are more than even committed to the potential that Health Autonomy Clinic can offer.
 Everyone it seems is struggling to keep up with the flood of information about the current crisis, the ways those in power are forcing us back to a “normal”, the over-reliance of the economy as a marker of anything lending towards health.
 And then we have the horrific news from Georgia and Minneapolis, the killings of Ahmaud Arbery and George Floyd, a stark reminder of the crisis behind the crisis.
 COVID has only exacerbated the social oppression and disparities that mark the “normal” so many of the elites want to return to.

 Leadership and Support